Arapahoan languages

 The Arapahoan languages are a subgroup of the Plains group of Algonquian languages: Nawathinehena, Arapaho, and Gros Ventre.

-Nawathinehena is extinct and Arapaho and Gros Ventre are both endangered.
+Nawathinehena and Gros Ventre are extinct and Arapaho is endangered.

 Besawunena, attested only from a word list collected by Kroeber, differs only slightly from Arapaho, but a few of its sound changes resemble those seen in Gros Ventre.
 It had speakers among the Northern Arapaho as recently as the late 1920s.

 Nawathinehena is also attested only from a word list collected by Kroeber, and was the most divergent language of the group.

 Another reported Arapahoan variety is the extinct Ha'anahawunena, but there is no documentation of it.

+Classification

+The Glottolog database classifies the Arapahoan languages as follows: